 - Keep your balances low.
-Lenders also want to see that you are responsible with your credit and don’t overcharge.
-As a result, credit scores take into account the amount of credit you’re using, compared to how much credit you’ve been given.
+Creditors also want to see that you are responsible for your credit and don’t overcharge.
+As a result, credit scores consider the amount of credit you’re using compared to how much credit you’ve been given.
 This is known as your credit utilization ratio.
 Typically, the lower your ratio, the better.
 For example, personal finance experts often recommend that you keep your balances well below 30% of your total credit limit.

 - Build a lengthy and diverse credit history.
-Lenders also like to see that you’ve been successfully using credit for a long time and have experience with different types of credit, including revolving credit and installment loans.
+Lenders also like to see that you’ve successfully used credit for a long time and have experience with different types of credit, including revolving credit and installment loans.
 As a result, credit scores, such as the FICO score and VantageScore, factor in the average length of your credit history and the types of loans you’ve handled (which is known as your credit mix).
-To keep your credit history as long as possible, continue to use your oldest credit card so your lender doesn’t close it.
+To keep your credit history as long as possible, continue to use your oldest credit card, so your issuer doesn’t close it.

-- Call your lender.
-If you’ve successfully owned a credit card for a long time, you may be able to convince your lender to lower your interest rate – especially if you have excellent credit.
-Reach out to your lender and ask if they’d be willing to negotiate a lower APR.
+- Call your issuers.
+If you’ve successfully owned a credit card for a long time, you may be able to convince your credit card issuers to lower your interest rate – especially if you have excellent credit.
+Reach out to your credit card issuer and ask if it’d be willing to negotiate a lower APR.